tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 new_session_count
 : The number of tickets desired by the client when the server chooses to negotiate a fresh session (full handshake).
-This is also the ticket count requested when the client presented no initial ticket making a full handshake unavoidable.

 resumption_count
 : The number of tickets desired by the client when the server is willing to resume using the presented ticket.

-Clients can use the above structure to indicate the number of tickets they would prefer to receive when sessions are resumed or new sessions are negotiated.
+Clients can use the above structure to indicate their desired number of tickets for fresh or resumed connections.

 Typically, once a client's ticket cache is primed, a resumption count of 1 is a good choice that allows the server to replace each ticket with a fresh ticket, without over-provisioning the client with excess tickets.
-However, clients that are racing multiple connections placing a separate ticket in each, will ultimately end up with just the tickets from a single resumed session, so in that case a resumption_count commensurate with the number of parallel sessions would be used.
+However, clients which race multiple connections place a separate ticket in each will ultimately end up with just the tickets from a single resumed session.

-Priming of the ticket cache need not happen all at once.
-Clients that anticipate opening frequent connections to a given server can ask for 2 or 3 tickets on each full handshake, and attain the requisite steady-state cache size after a few initial full handshakes, without substantial risk of "overshoot" or need to accurately predict the connection concurrency.
+In that case, a resumption_count commensurate with the number of parallel sessions would be used.

 When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client should assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
-This includes not only the tickets obtained during the initial full handshake, but all tickets subsequently obtained as part of subsequent resumptions.
+This includes tickets obtained during the initial full handshake and all tickets subsequently obtained as part of subsequent resumptions.
 Requesting more than one ticket in case a full handshake is forced by the server helps to keep the session cache primed.

-On the other hand, with e.g. server-to-server traffic with fixed source addresses and no connection racing, ticket reuse may be an option (ticket reuse is NOT RECOMMENDED per Section C.4 of {{RFC8446}}, and is only appropriate when replay and privacy concerns do not apply).
-Clients that wish to reuse tickets when possible should send an extension with the resumption_count set to 0, and the new_session_count set to the value desired for a full handshake (typically 1).

 Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake) as clients will most likely discard any additional tickets.

-When the client presents a ticket for resumption, but the requested resumption_count is zero and the new_session_count is non-zero, the client is requesting ticket reuse (despite section C.4 of {{RFC8446}}).
-If the presented ticket is valid for additional resumptions (only possible when the server supports reuse), it SHOULD return no tickets.
-Otherwise, when either the server does not support reuse, or the ticket is expiring, and needs to be replaced (e.g. reissued under a fresh session-ticket encryption key) the server SHOULD return one ticket.

 Servers SHOULD additionally place a limit on the number of tickets they are willing to send (whether for full handshakes or resumptions), to save